ratpack/ratpack/ratpack-manual/src/content/chapters/10-launching.md

 Handlers are composable, and very few applications are actually comprised of only one handler.
 The server handler for most applications is a composite handler, typically created by using the [`handlers(Action)`](api/ratpack/server/RatpackServerSpec.html#handlers-ratpack.func.Action-) method, that uses the [`Chain`](api/ratpack/handling/Chain.html) DSL to create the composite handler.

+### Hooking into the application lifecycle
+The [`service`](api/ratpack/server/Service.html) interface is used to hook into the applications lifecycle.